gjm222/Udacity-Project4/writeup_template.md

  Notice the white car to the right of the image to see the effect.
 This was accomplished in lines #33 and #137 of the code in file proj4.py

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines #121 through #128 in `proj4_video_gen.py`).
+I tried increasing the kernel size to 5x5 and 9x9 for the gradients which did smooth out the lines but also made the lines wider which gave me too many false positives when detecting lines so I reverted back to the 3x3 kernal.
+Keeping high thresholds captured more line data thus helping to detect lines later in the code.
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]